nadrane/blog/content/_drafts/additional-gatsby-performance-tips.md

-- Be careful about what you include in your graphql requests Show that the entirety of the results is sent over the network Prefer to do filtering/logic at the graphql layer instead of the application layer

 - Be careful what dependencies you include and how large they are Does code splitting on a per page basis help mitigate this issue?
   Is there any dead code elimination?